Source Code Examination

 DisputeSoft experts are often called upon to analyze sets of source code in copyright infringement, patent infringement, software failure, and software audit matters.
 Whether comparing two sets of source code in a software infringement dispute or assessing code quality and inclusion of third-party source code in an individual code set, source code examination is essential to disputes and investigations in these areas.

-As software programs typically contain thousands of lines of code, a manual review of code sets can require a substantial amount of time at significant cost, especially when comparing multiple code sets.
-DisputeSoft reduces the cost of source code analysis and comparison by using our proprietary Code Examiner® tool.
-Employing industry-standard algorithms, Code Examiner® programmatically analyzes individual code sets or compares multiple sets of source code, identifying similarities for targeted manual review.
-Use of this tool can significantly reduce the time necessary to complete an investigation and increase the accuracy of the investigation’s results.
+As software programs typically contain large volumes of code, manual code review can require a substantial amount of time at significant cost, especially when comparing multiple code sets.
+DisputeSoft reduces the cost of source code analysis and comparison through its Code ACE™ service by employing a proprietary software tool that programmatically applies industry-standard analytic and comparison techniques to identify suspected similarities for targeted manual code review performed by DisputeSoft experts.
+The Code ACE™ service can be used to analyze individual code sets or compare multiple sets of source code, and can significantly reduce the time necessary to complete an investigation and increase the accuracy of the investigation’s results.